Active Malware Distribution Sites

 Solution

-Constituents are advised to investigate the reported site, and to render it harmless, if necessary.
+Constituents are advised to investigate the reported site, and to take appropriate action, rending the site identified harmless.

 Constituents, on completion of their investigation and subsequent actions, are requested to update the 'Actions' option of the URLhaus database Entry, for the reported site.